 Recharge Cape Cod EV Test Drive Event

-Join the Wellfleet Energy and Climate Action Committee along with Recharge Massachusetts, Cape Cod Commission, Cape Cod Regional Transit Authority and Cape Cod Climate Change Collaborative for an Electric Vehicle Expo!
+The Wellfleet Energy and Climate Action Committee along with Recharge Massachusetts, Cape Cod Commission, Cape Cod Regional Transit Authority and Cape Cod Climate Change Collaborative held an Electric Vehicle Expo at the Hyannis Transportation Center on Saturday June 3, 2023.

 The new inflation reduction act has many new rebates and tax credits.
 These are not final for Massachusetts.
 Click here to learn more. https://www.rewiringamerica.org/app/ira-calculator